MannLabs/alphaquant/DEVELOPERS.md

 **Main class:**
 - **`DifferentialIon`** - The default method that uses intensity-dependent empirical background distributions to compute p-values and z-scores.
 It accounts for technical variation by comparing observed fold changes against distributions derived from similarly abundant ions in the dataset.
 The core statistical logic is in the `_calc_diffreg_peptide()` method.

 **How to extend:** We've included `DifferentialIonTTest` in the same file as example code demonstrating how to implement alternative tests.
-This variant uses Welch's t-test with robust variance estimation (similar to MS-EmpiRe). **To create your own method:**
+This variant uses Welch's t-test with robust variance estimation.
+Note that this example has not been extensively benchmarked and is included for educational purposes to demonstrate the interface.

 1. Create a new class (e.g., `DifferentialIonMyMethod`) with the same interface:
    - `__init__()` should accept `(noNanvals_from, noNanvals_to, ...)` and any method-specific parameters